 - spouses who have never been domiciled in the same country and do not have a common nationality are subject to the Swiss system of division of property.

 Marriage to a person of Swiss nationality or in possession of a B permit entitles you to the B permit and an extension, provided you live together.
 The right to a C permit is obtained after five years of uninterrupted legal residence.
 After this period, a foreigner married to a Swiss national may apply for facilitated naturalisation.

 The marriage will be annulled if it appears that one of the spouses does not want to found a conjugal union but rather circumvent the provisions on the admission and residence of foreigners.

 When both spouses are domiciled in Switzerland, divorce and legal separation are governed by Swiss law.

 Where the spouses have a common foreign nationality and only one of them is domiciled in Switzerland, their common national law shall apply.

 The Hague Convention is applicable to alimony issues during and after divorce.

 Divorced spouses may - under certain conditions - remain in Switzerland following a divorce.

 Inheritance in Switzerland

-When the death of a foreign national domiciled in Switzerland occurs, the Swiss authorities are entitled to take the necessary measures to settle his or her estate, unless it is indicated in the Will that his or her national law should be applied.
+When a foreign national domiciled in Switzerland dies, the Swiss authorities are entitled to take the necessary measures to settle his or her estate, unless it is indicated in the will that his or her national law should apply.